When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Twins Navigating Tweendom

-Whether your child has started junior high or is about to, I think this book makes for a great companion.
-In graphic novel form, this book follows identical twins Tegan and Sara, who are trying to find their place in their new school.
+Whether your child has started junior high or is about to, this book makes for a great companion.
+In graphic novel form, it follows identical twins Tegan and Sara as they try to find their place in a new school.

 Product Specs